curiousmarkingsco/appSage/src/app/render/editor/components/README.md

 Components should be able to:
 * Stand alone and not rely on other components
-* All elements should be editable by the built-in appSage editing capabilities
+* All elements should be editable by the built-in Appstart editing capabilities
 * HTML for the components should use TailwindCSS
 * Styling for the components should, whenever possible, use TailwindCSS:
   ```js